-This date is known as the Epiphany on the Christian calendar and celebrates the arrival of the Three Wise Men in Bethlehem to see Jesus Christ, the newborn king.
+January 6 is the Epiphany on the Catholic calendar, the day that the three wise men arrived in Bethlehem to see Jesus Christ, the newborn king.

 Galette des Roi